HelloChatterbox/dev_documentation/docs/skill-development/marketplace-submission/skill-readme-md.md

 # Skill README.md

-This file is used by the [Skills Marketplace](https://market.mycroft.ai/) to display the appropriate information including the [Card view](https://market.mycroft.ai/skills) and [Details view](https://market.mycroft.ai/skill/mycroft-weather).
+This file is used by the [Skills Marketplace](https://market.chatterbox.ai/) to display the appropriate information including the [Card view](https://market.chatterbox.ai/skills) and [Details view](https://market.chatterbox.ai/skill/chatterbox-weather).

-When creating your Skill, the [Mycroft Skills Kit](https://mycroft.ai/documentation/skills/msk/) will automatically generate your first README.md for you.
-Alternatively you can use the [Skills Meta Editor](https://mycroft.ai/skill-meta-editor) to generate a compatible README.md and ensure all the relevant information is included.
+When creating your Skill, the [Chatterbox Skills Kit](https://chatterbox.ai/documentation/skills/msk/) will automatically generate your first README.md for you.
+Alternatively you can use the [Skills Meta Editor](https://chatterbox.ai/skill-meta-editor) to generate a compatible README.md and ensure all the relevant information is included.

 ## Top tips for a great README